alexisflesch/mathquest/app/log.md

 # Project Modernization Log

+## 2025-06-21 - Projection Page Error Handling Modernization

+**What was done**: Updated the teacher projection page to use the same branded AccessErrorPage as the dashboard for all access errors (not a quiz, not creator, not authenticated, etc).

+**Details:**
+- Moved access validation to the top-level of `/frontend/src/app/teacher/projection/[gameCode]/page.tsx`, matching the dashboard pattern.
+- Calls the `/api/validate-dashboard-access` proxy API with `pageType: 'projection'` and the game code.
+- Renders a branded `AccessErrorPage` with a user-friendly message for all error cases.
+- Only renders `TeacherProjectionClient` if access is valid.
+- No more generic or blank state ("Connexion au jeu en cours") for denied access.
+- Fully aligned error UX between dashboard and projection pages.

+**Testing:**
+- Verified that accessing a non-quiz game or unauthorized code shows the correct error page instantly.
+- No socket connection or UI flash occurs for denied access.

+**Checklist/plan.md updated.**

+---

 ## 2025-06-20 - MAJOR PROGRESS: Socket Type Safety & Shared Types Implementation

 **What was done**: Systematically modernized socket event handling to use shared types and constants